squirrel-project/squirrel_nav/README.md

 `octovis octomap_name.ot` to show the 3D Octomap.

-## Using RGBD-SLAM to create an 3D OCTOMAP
+## Using RGBD-SLAM to create a 3D Octomap